top of page

 Robert E. Mitchell Lifetime Achievement Award

 The Robert E. Mitchell Award was initiated in 1996 in honor of Captain Robert E. Mitchell, MC, USN for his 43 years of exemplary Naval service and numerous contributions to Naval Aerospace Medicine.
-Captain Mitchell is best known for his contributions to two long-term aeromedical research projects: the "Thousand Aviators" study and the "Repatriated Prisoner of Wars" study.
-This award is designated to recognize an emeritus Naval Flight Surgeon for their career contributions to promoting and advancing the knowledge and science of aerospace and operational medicine.

 Recipients: